Nvelop

 Integration Patterns

-Integration patterns comparison diagram showing API-first, event-based, and file-based integration patterns with their characteristics and use cases
+Integration patterns comparison showing API-first, event-based, and file-based patterns with characteristics and use cases

 Figure 2: Integration patterns comparison